Concentration in

 During the 2014-15 academic year RISD introduced a new interdisciplinary concentration in Nature–Culture-Sustainability Studies.
 Built on a popular pilot program, the 21-credit NCSS concentration invites undergraduates to shape individualized courses of study focused on the environmental humanities.
 Through the concentration, students are pursuing issues related to biomimicry, emerging technologies, global warming, hybridity and sustainability, among other options.

 The Nature-Culture-Sustainability Studies Concentration (NCSS) is a 21- credit concentration that allows RISD students to construct a pathway for undergraduate environmental education working across liberal arts and the studio departments.
-Whilst housed-in and administered-by the Division of Liberal Arts, the NCSS is an all-college interdisciplinary undergraduate concentration.
+While housed-in and administered-by the Division of Liberal Arts, the NCSS is an all-college interdisciplinary undergraduate concentration.
 The concentration allows students to create their own pathway of study drawn from the fields of: sustainable design, the environmental social sciences, the environmental humanities, social and environmental justice studies, the environment, and the fine arts.
 Courses that can earn NCSS credit and are open to NCSS concentrators are identified as such in the NCSS course catalog.
 Students will also complete a 3-credit core course in Nature-Culture-Sustainability Studies – The NCSS Core Seminar.

 Typically, concentrators meet or communicate with their concentration coordinator once or twice a year to discuss course options and to update their records.
 NCSS concentrators may pre-register for a select range of Liberal Arts courses that are identified in the NCSS catalog as NCSS credit-worthy courses.
 The concentration coordinator will contact all concentrators with the relevant instructions shortly before the official registration period.
 This pre-registration option is available in fall and spring only.
-The learning and making objectives of this concentration are to enable students to:

 The NCSS concentration can be completed within a 4- or 5-year degree program.
-Requirements: To complete this interdisciplinary undergraduate concentration in Nature-Culture-Sustainability Studies (NCSS), students will complete a minimum of 21 credit hours of relevant coursework.
+To complete this interdisciplinary undergraduate concentration in Nature-Culture-Sustainability Studies (NCSS), students will complete a minimum of 21 credit hours of relevant coursework.

 Students will also complete a 3-credit core course in Nature-Culture-Sustainability Studies – The NCSS Core Seminar.
 This course will receive credit as a non-major studio elective cross-listed in the Divisions of Liberal Arts, Fine Arts, Architecture and Design.
 Students may distribute their remaining credits for the concentration according to their individual needs and creative passions.